The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 - Floor-Lying Glute Ham Raise

-This article is an extension to my Top 10 Deadlift Alternatives.
-There are some great glute, low-back, and hamstring variations detailed in that article as well.
-Open it up in a new tab and read it next!
+This article is an extension to my Top Deadlift Alternatives.
+Some great glute, low-back, and hamstring variations are also detailed in that article.

 1. Stiff Leg Deadlift

-The stiff leg deadlift is a great alternative to the Romanian deadlift because they are both hip hinge movements targeting similar muscle groups.
+The stiff leg deadlift is a great RDL alternative because they are both hip hinge movements targeting similar muscle groups.

 - Range of motion: The stiff leg deadlift goes from floor to standing.
 The Romanian deadlift goes from hips to knees (not to the floor).

 - Barbell position: The barbell in the stiff leg deadlift stays off the body.
-The barbell in the Romanian deadlift stays on the body.
+The barbell in the Romanian deadlift stays next to the body.

 How To Do It